 |Lamp lifetime ||12,000 hrs. ||3,000 – 64,000 hrs. |

 150 deg.
 C.

-The low operating temperature eliminates problems with dirt and mineral deposits that are common on medium pressure lamps.
-In addition, it is not a problem if the UV lamps are not fully submerged in water at all times.
+The low temperature is not a problem if the UV lamps are not fully submerged in water at all times.
 This is a requirement for medium pressure lamps.

 |800 – 1,000 deg.
 C. |